ExitFlight/app/README.md

 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/usually defined in your root `package.json`) should typically start both the backend Node.js/Express server (often on a default, which doesn't require these DB steps for basic operation.
-Check `server/storage.ts` and `jordanurbany/FlightBack.git
+Check `server/storage.ts` and `ExitFlight/app.git
-    cd FlightBack
+    cd ExitFlight
     ```

 2.  **Install dependencies for port like 5000 or 3001) and the frontend Vite dev server (often on portserver/index.ts` for how the storage is initialized.)*